Uranustrong/MarioKart-ScoreBoard/README.md

 - Get the API key

 Go to the Google Cloud Console

-Login as ntucsiebigfight
+Login as `ntucsiebigfight`

 Click the Navigation menu at left upper corner

-IAM & Admin > Service Accounts > Choose the first email listed in it > Keys > Add key Jason key file will be automatically downloaded to your local machine Add the content to file `mariokart_credential`
+Go to IAM & Admin > Service Accounts > Choose the first email listed in it > Keys > Add key

+Jason key file will be automatically downloaded to your local machine

+Add the content to file `mariokart_credential`
 - Run server
 ```